amare1990/my_new_rails_app/README.md

 ### Setup

-Clone this repository to your desired folder:
+Clone this repository to your desired folder (e.g., my-folder):

   cd my-folder